sentry-demos/android/README.md

 3. **Handled Exception** of type NumberFormatException
 4. **ApplicationNotResponding (ANR)** Uses an infinite loop to crash the app after 5 seconds and reports event to Sentry.
 5. **Native Crash** of type SIGSEGV from native C++.
 The Sentry NDK sends this to Sentry.io for symbolication

+## Android Native Crash: Missing Symbols for System Libraries

+The Android team has added Android system symbol files to our built-in repositories (Add the new Android option in your project settings).
+If the native crash generated from your emulator is not fully symbolicated, this probably means our symbol server doesn't have the files relevant for your (virtual) device.
+In this case, you can fix that by updating Sentry's server.
+To do that:

+1. Download the `Symbol Collector` app  (**o.sentry.symbol.collector-Signed.apk**) which is available in this [release](https://github.com/getsentry/symbol-collector/releases/tag/1.0.5)
+2. Install it on to your emulator by drag-and-dropping the apk into the emulator screen.
+3. Run the Symbol Collector application
+4. Configure the target URL to transport the symbols to: `https://symbol-collector.services.sentry.io`
+5. Click `Collect Symbols`
+6. Once the transport completes, re-generate the crash.

 ## GIF Android Java Exception